usefathom/wordpress-plugin/readme.txt

 == Changelog ==

+### 3.0.6 - May 6, 2023

+Updating Fathom script to use data-site instead of site

 ### 3.0.5 - Dec 7, 2021

 Fixed security issue where an administrator could inject XSS code into the Analytics tab and gain access to super administrator accounts on a multi-site installation.